wan18005/node-express-vue-todo/README.md

 });
 ```

-In a REST API, we use a PUT request when we want to update an ithis.texttem.
+In a REST API, we use a PUT request when we want to update an item.
 The URL will include the item `id`, such as `/api/items/5` to edit item number 5.
 Node will put this parameter into `req.params.id`.

 We will *not* assume that the items are ordered in the `items` array by their `id`.
 So to find an item with a given `id` we will create an `itemsMap`, which is an array that contains just the item ids.
 We can then search through this array using `indexOf`.
-Once we have the item we want, we uthis.textse the `text` and `completed` fields from `req.body` to change the item.
+Once we have the item we want, we use the `text` and `completed` fields from `req.body` to change the item.

 We return an error if the item isn't found.
 Like with other requests, we return a 200 OK and send the item back.